-The Callisto Protocol: Helix Station paints a vivid picture with the depths of human depravity and themes that many will recognizable: grief, regrets that won’t die, and the delicate balancing act of maintaining a normal façade while you’re a hair away from losing it.
+The Callisto Protocol: Helix Station paints a vivid picture with the depths of human depravity and themes that many will find recognizable: grief, regrets that won’t die, and the delicate balancing act of maintaining a normal façade while you’re a hair away from losing it.

-With only 6 episodes to tell its story, Helix Station moves quickly, throwing you into the action almost from the start.
+With only six episodes to tell its story, Helix Station moves quickly, throwing you into the action almost from the start.
 But despite that, the characters remain distinct and memorable, and you have a taste for who they are before things go terribly, terribly wrong.
 But the bullet-fast plot is overshadowed by the sound effects, voice acting, and writing.